 Derived credentials also offer scalable multi-factor security.
 Beyond validation of an individual’s identity, derived credentials allow for additional levels of secure authentication based on location, operating system, the security of the Wi-Fi being used and a user’s role.

 In the podcast, Liderman also outlines considerations when moving to derived credentials and away from smart cards, and recommends approaches to manage the scope of initial setup and expansion.

-For more on derived credentials for federal agencies, download the FedScoop Tech Brief, “Understanding derived credentials for the federal government.”
+For more on derived credentials for federal agencies, download the FedScoop special report, “Understanding derived credentials for the federal government.”

-This article was produced by FedScoop for, and sponsored by, VMware.
+This article was produced by FedScoop and underwritten by VMware.